Dios Exploration (CVE:DOS) Stock Price Up 20% – Here’s Why

-Dios Exploration Inc. (CVE:DOS – Get Free Report)’s share price shot up 20% during mid-day trading on Friday .
-The company traded as high as C$0.03 and last traded at C$0.03.
-470,980 shares traded hands during mid-day trading, an increase of 101% from the average session volume of 234,070 shares.
+Dios Exploration Inc. (CVE:DOS – Get Free Report)’s stock price was up 20% during mid-day trading on Saturday .
+The stock traded as high as C$0.03 and last traded at C$0.03.
+Approximately 470,980 shares changed hands during trading, an increase of 101% from the average daily volume of 234,070 shares.
 The stock had previously closed at C$0.03.

 Dios Exploration Trading Up 20.0 %